ovn-org/ovn-kubernetes/FAQ.md

 OVN CNI requires several TCP and UDP ports to be opened on each of the node that is part of the K8s cluster.

- 1. The node on which ovnkube-master or ovnkube-network-controller-manager runs, open following ports:
+ 1. The node on which ovnkube-master or ovnkube-controller runs, open following ports:
     ```text
     TCP:
       port 9409 (prometheus port to export ovnkube-master metrics)